pardoluis123/cuddly-parakeet/updatelog.md

 # Update log keeping track of major changes in order of most recent -> least recent, top -> bottom

+## Updates as of 05-04-2025 Part 1
+    -Implemented a RAG pipeline particularly for improving code.
+    -Music Curation has been marginally imrpoved + song suggestions cap at groups of thirty now -UI has been improved a ton, aesthetics inclusions, CSS modification -also compressed the dataframe for music and just barely fits everything inside the 100mb limit for github -a few more adjustments needed in terms of loading in compressed file and filtering but should be all good otherwise

 ## Updates as of 05-03-2025 Part 2

  Github is being weird about uploading a mov so here is a google drive link for Prof Rose incase you grade this weekend and are curious to see thanks!